magento/devdocs/guides/v2.1/cloud/docker/docker-config.md

     composer install
     ```

 1. In your local environment, start the Docker configuration generator.
-You can use the service keys, such as `--php` to specify a version compatible with your {{site.data.var.ee}} version.
+You can use the service keys, such as `--php`, to specify a version.

     ```bash
     ./vendor/bin/ece-tools docker:build